Coronavirus stimulus bill: Congress continues negotiations on US COVID-19 relief plan involving $3,000 checks for families

 It also says it will buy an unlimited amount of Treasury bonds and mortgage-backed securities in an effort hold down interest rates and ensure those markets function smoothly.

-With a population on edge and shell-shocked financial markets poised for the new work week, Washington labored under the size and scope of the rescue package that's more ambitious than any in recent times - larger than the 2008 bank bailout and 2009 recovery act combined.
+With a population on edge and shell-shocked financial markets entering a new work week, Washington labored under the size and scope of a rescue package that's more ambitious than any in recent times - larger than the 2008 bank bailout and 2009 recovery act combined.

-Democrats say the largely GOP-led effort did not go far enough to provide health care and worker aid and fails to put restraints on a proposed $500 billion "slush fund" for corporations.
+Democrats say the largely Republican-led effort does not go far enough to provide health care and worker aid and fails to put restraints on a proposed $500 billion "slush fund" for corporations.
 They voted to block its advance.

 Democrats won a concession - to provide four months of expanded unemployment benefits, rather than just three as proposed, according to an official granted anonymity to discuss the private talks.
-The jobless pay also extends to self-employed and so-called gig workers.
+The jobless pay also would extend to self-employed and so-called gig workers.

 Alarms were being sounded from coast to coast about the wave of coronavirus cases about to crash onto the nation's health system.

-New York City Mayor Bill de Blasio had dire, urgent news from the pandemic's U.S. epicenter: "April and May are going to be a lot worse," he said on NBC's "Meet the Press."
-He all but begged Washington to help procure ventilators and other medical supplies and accused the Republican president of "not lifting a finger" to help.
+New York City Mayor Bill de Blasio said from the pandemic's U.S. epicenter: "April and May are going to be a lot worse."
+On NBC's "Meet the Press," he all but begged Washington to help procure ventilators and other medical supplies and accused the Republican president of "not lifting a finger" to help.

 Trump urged Congress to get a deal done and, during the Sunday briefing, responded to criticism that his administration was sluggish to act.
 He cited his cooperation with the three states hardest hit - New York, Washington and California - and invoked a measure to give governors flexibility in calling up the national guard under their control, while the federal government covers the bill.

 But even as Trump stressed federal-local partnerships, some governors, including Republican Greg Abbott of Texas, expressed unhappiness with Washington's response.
-The president himself took a swipe hours earlier at Gov. J. B. Pritzker, D-Ill., saying that he and "a very small group of certain other Governors, together with Fake News" should not be "blaming the Federal Government for their own shortcomings."
+The president himself took a swipe at Democratic Gov. J. B. Pritzker of Illinois, saying that he and "a very small group of certain other Governors, together with Fake News" should not be "blaming the Federal Government for their own shortcomings."

 In recent days, Trump invoked the Defense Protection Act, a rarely used, decades-old authority that can be used to compel the private sector to manufacture needed medical supplies like masks and ventilators.
 Officials said Sunday that it would be used voluntarily and businesses would not be compelled to act.